 In veterinary management of animals, anaesthesia (rendering animals unconscious to permit procedures) and analgesia (reducing the pain an animal is suffering) have vital importance in improving animal welfare, as well as permitting the ongoing developments in medical and surgical advances.

-You can exit after 1-2 years with PgCert Veterinary Anaesthesia and Analgesia.
+You can exit after 1-2 years with PgCert or PgProfDev Veterinary Anaesthesia and Analgesia.

 You can exit after 2-4 years with PgDip Veterinary Anaesthesia and Analgesia.